top of page

 • Planning self-care purchases such as skincare or cozy clothing

 Limit errands to avoid harsh weather and conserve energy.
 This is very much me.
 This past winter, I leaned fully into hermit mode.
 I live in an area where winters have been fairly mild, but this year felt properly wintery—and since I was on a leave of absence from work, I stayed home most of the time.
 It was deeply enjoyable… until I realized I’d become too hermitty.
 At one point, I didn’t even want to go out for groceries.
 That’s my one caution with limiting errands: build in a simple, routine reason to leave the house, even when staying in feels especially tempting.
-Just enough structure to stay connected while still honoring rest.
+Just enough structure to stay connected while still honouring rest.

 Cooking with the Seasons